 Answering the call for good quality essentials, this mat from Amazon offers the best value for those starting out or with less demanding routines.

-The thick, resilient PVC material provides a solid, firm foundation for bike trainers, standing up to pressure while protecting your floor and your equipment.
+The thick, resilient PVC material provides a solid, firm foundation for indoor trainers, standing up to pressure while protecting your floor and equipment.

 At 30″ x 72″, it’s large enough to provide coverage to most trainers without taking up too much space.
 Plus, in a calm, neutral black, it blends into home gyms and other environments smoothly.